aminekebichi/ACME_Learning/README.md

 # How to run this project?
 This is a SpringBoot project that runs on Java so make sure you have the latest JDK & Git installed on your machine.
 Other than that, feel free to plug & play!
 All endpoints can be tested using any backend framework, I recommend using Postman.
 All endpoints of interest are specified inside their respective controllers.

 Step1.
-Clone the repo onto your local machine
+Clone the repo onto your local machine <br>
 Step2.
-Open the project using your IDE of choice Step3.
-Run the SpringBoot project
+Open the project using your IDE of choice <br>
+Step3.
+Run the SpringBoot project <br>